 Owning a carbon Damascus steel knife is taking on the responsibility of caring for a beautiful piece of art.
 Carbon steel has the tendency to rust if not maintained properly.
 Always hand wash and dry your knife after each use.
 Certain foods will react more quickly with the carbon steel, such as citrus, and should be wiped off immediately after use.
 Different foods and over time a patina will develop on your knife.
 This is a protective layer against rusting and makes your knife even more unique.

 If rust spots start to form on your knife, try using an old scrub pad with a mild soap and gently rub with the grain of the Damascus steel.
 If that does not work, you can use a powdered scrubbing compound and again gently rub with the grain of the knife.
 Again, if that doesn't work, you can try the previous step, but use a new scrubbing pad instead of the old one with the powdered detergent.

 For more serious rust, you can try a rust remover from your local big box store.
 Work slowly as this will also dull the blade and remove the etched oxidation Damascus pattern if not careful.

 OILING YOUR KNIFE

 You don't need to oil your knife after every use but it is a good habit to get into.
 It will extend the life of the steel and keep the knife from discoloring.
-We include a small bottle of our custom knife with each knife and sell a large bottle of premium oil that should last you for years.
+We sell a large bottle of premium oil that should last you for years.
 Our proprietary blend of oil is made of mineral oil, Camellia oil, and Vitamin E. All of these ingredients are high quality, food safe and designed to protect your knife and handle.